Fierce competition for entry-level positions means work experience is vital so you need to make speculative applications, network and be persistent

-There are lots of opportunities to gain work experience as a runner, but most of these positions are unpaid.
-Expenses are usually covered, however.
+There are lots of opportunities for you to gain work experience as a runner, but most of these positions are unpaid.
+However, your expenses are usually covered.
 Gaining experience through these positions can allow you to compete for paid positions.

 Runners' salaries are generally static and start to rise upon gaining promotion to either head runner or researcher.

 Income figures are intended as a guide only.

 Working hours tend to be long and unpredictable, often up to six days a week during production.
 Broadcasting is a 24-hour operation and the working style reflects this.
 You may have to work nights, weekends and public holidays.

 Film and TV shoots often want to make the most of the daylight for filming, so early mornings and late nights are common.